-Table 65 Filter MAC Associations Output Fields
+Table 68 Filter MAC Associations Output Fields

 Label Description Filter Association Mac The filter associations displayed are for a MAC filter policy ID.
 Service Id The service ID on which the filter policy ID is applied.
+The output also provides a list of service points where the filter has been applied.
 SAP The Service Access Point or spoke/mesh SDP on which the filter policy ID is applied. Туре The type of service of the Service ID.
 (Ingress) The filter policy ID is applied as an ingress filter policy on the interface.
 (Egress) The filter policy ID is applied as an egress filter policy on the interface.